nanvel/scalper-rs/README.md

 # Scalper

-A desktop app for scalping on Binance Futures written in Rust.
+A desktop app for scalping (trading) written in Rust.

 ## ⚠️ Disclaimer